Rafi3690/Rafi3690/README.md

 <!-- ![Automatic License Plate Recognition](assets/project-alpr.gif) -->
 <!-- <img src="assets/project-alpr.gif" width="600"> -->
 ### [Breast Cancer Prediction Using Pycaret](https://github.com/Rafi3690/Breast-Cancer-Prediction-Useing-Pycaret)

+Breast cancer prediction involves analyzing medical data (e.g., tumor characteristics, biopsies) to predict whether a tumor is malignant (cancerous) or benign (non-cancerous).
+Machine learning models can be used to automate this process, offering faster and more accurate diagnostics.
+PyCaret, an open-source machine learning library in Python, simplifies the process of model training, evaluation, and deployment, making it an excellent choice for predicting breast cancer from a dataset.

 ### [Medical Assistant Chatbot Using Langchain](https://github.com/Rafi3690/Sensor-Fusion-MultiModal-Animal-Classification)
 A Medical Assistant Chatbot providing accurate, context-aware healthcare responses using LangChain and Retrieval-Augmented Generation (RAG).